wayne1116/2019-Google-KickStart/RoundE/README.md

 ### Street Checkers

-- find the prime number from 1 to sqrt(10^9)
+- Find the prime number from 1 to sqrt(10^9)

-- two case: when the random number is an even/odd number
+- Two case: when the random number is an even/odd number

   even: three sub case